 Call for papers

-- The role of qualitative researchers in researching ageing;
+- The rise of populism in Europe;

 Before submitting your paper, please remove identification (meta)data as well as the author(s) name(s) on all pages except the title page of the submitted paper.
 We prefer files in .doc or .docx formats (MS Word), but we also accept .odt files (LibreOffice Writer).

-Please submit your paper via e-mail by January 30, 2018.
+Please submit your paper via e-mail by May 30, 2018.

 Contact & further info

 Dr. Elena Negrea-Busuioc, Editor-in-Chief: firstname.lastname@example.org